How to Install qBittorrent on Ubuntu (26.04, 24.04, 22.04)

 sudo apt remove qbittorrent-nox && sudo apt autoremove

-Remove qBittorrent User Data (Optional)
+Remove qBittorrent User Data on Ubuntu (Optional)

 The following commands permanently delete your qBittorrent configuration, download history, and torrent queue.
 Back up any data you want to keep before proceeding.